LostinAustin Announces New Facebook Event Posting Service at $5 Per Event

 - We will build all your events using Facebook Event "Best Practices" with quality pictures, detailed descriptives and links..
 No more short-cutting FB Event posts, use all the features FB Events have to offer.

 - Not just the occasional "big" event, but weekly specials for food and drinks, regular live music.
 Keeping your upcoming events regular and plentiful.

-- At $1 per event, if you offered an event every day of the month, this service would cost you $30 per month.
+- At $5 per event, if you offered an event every day of the month, this service would cost you $150 per month.
 Much cheaper than a full or part-time FB media employee.
-We estimate most of you will be asking us to post 3-4 events per week, which would be $12 to $16 per month.
-You bring in ONE customer from ONE event post and the service is paid for.
+We estimate most of you will be asking us to post 3-4 events per week, which would be $60 to $80 per month.

 - You provide us Editor access to your Facebook page, send us your monthly calendar of events (food & drink specials, happy hours, live music, events) and we knock them all out at once so your events can sit out there in social media land for some time allowing more visitor more time to find them.
 We schedule your events AHEAD OF TIME.
 Not everyone can have success with spontaneous events like Beyonce.
 The earlier you can get your event on your Facebook Events page, the better.
 Not only will it give you more time to promote, but your followers will be able to look at what you have coming up and plan accordingly.
 Large venues such as stadiums and amphitheaters often list events months in advance, there is a reason for that.

 We'll go the extra mile in posting your Events.
 Here's how you'll get your $5's worth:

 - We'll Use an Eye-Catching Event Photo - Facebook Event photos should compel people to want to find out more.
 That means your photos should be eye-catching and relevant.